kiarafrobles/www.retroreport.org/_backstory/go-or-no-go-the-challenger-legacy-winner-of-a-focal-international-award-for-best-innovative-use-of-archival-footage.md

 ---
 title: "“Go or No Go: The Challenger Legacy* winner of a FOCAL International Award for best innovative use of archival footage"
 video: major-malfunction-lessons-from-challenger
-lead_copy: "“Go or No Go: The Challenger Legacy* winner of a FOCAL International Award for best innovative use of archival footage"
 related_articles:
   - headline: "The FOCAL International Awards"
     source: "FOCAL International"
     link: "http://www.focalint.org/focal-international-awards/2015/the-focal-international-awards-2015"
-date: 2015-07-23T21:47:00.000Z
+publish_date: 2015-07-23T21:47:00.000Z
 published: true
 slug: go-or-no-go-the-challenger-legacy-winner-of-a-focal-international-award-for-best-innovative-use-of-archival-footage
 ---
+“Go or No Go: The Challenger Legacy" winner of a FOCAL International Award for best innovative use of archival footage